Rogue trader captain Karfa

 -Captain is technophile, encourages augmentics and cybernetics among the crew.

--Adeptus Mechanicus Logi Lexico Arcanus Mycola Krylov of the ship has augmented himself as a part of the ship and has become succumbed by all the data revealed to him.
-He keeps machine spirit steady but seldom interacts with the crew.
-Jokaero has hacked his mind and secretly controls systems of the star vessel.
+–Adeptus Mechanicus Logi Lexico Arcanus Mycola Krylov has augmented himself as a part of the ship and has become succumbed by all the data revealed to him.
+He keeps machine spirit of the drive steady and seldom interacts with the crew.
+Jokaero has hacked his mind and secretly travels with the star vessel for its own destination.

 -Star vessel has dark past of cannibalism on extended voyages.
 Son of Ghilliam subculture.
 Many members of crew, including captain, show signs of amputated limbs that have been eaten during the most dire of voyages.